Android-PowerUser/Test/README.md

 If you in your Google account identified as under 18, you need an adult account because Google is (unreasonably) denying you the API key.

-Android 12- doesn't work because of file permission problems with the screenshots path.
+Android 11-12.1 doesn't work because of file permission problems with the screenshots path.
 Participate in the Project (branch better_text or Android_11_read_media_images).
+Please test yourself if Android 10- works and let me know the result.

 ##### Help with development